StarbeamOne/blog.starbeam.one/content/article/2021/12/December-2021-Status-Update.md

 This way, the application can be viewed by all and I can start collecting all the valuable feedback immediately -- including and especially what breaks.
 I can also start pointing dependent parties towards the location and having reviews done to further proceed with chicken-egg scenarios.

 Boom.
-I then anticipate a 2-3 month period where I tackle obvious problems while implementing BitPay/other on/off-ramps and get this to a deployable alpha where it can be used for real in a "live money" setting.
+I then anticipate a 2-3 month period where I tackle obvious problems while implementing BitPay/other on/off-ramps and get this to a deployable alpha where it can be used for real in a "live money" setting, all the while building some sort of confidence in the system.

 #### Schedule